deidelma/noted/README.md

 # noted

-An updated version of the note taking program, building on the learnings from the dred project.
+An updated version of the note-taking program, building on the learnings from the dred project.